Get to Know The Period Education Project

 Created by nationally recognized physicians

-Supported by top medical schools
+Supported by medical schools nationwide

 Take away the taboo.